sanjana-meduri/Flix/README.md

 - create an alert using `UIAlertController`

-- create a CollectionView (very similar process to TableView)
+- create a CollectionView (very similar process to TableView) and configuring layout

+TODO:
+- add icons to tab bar
+- optional tasks

 ## Credits